robotman2412/esp32-c6-test/README.md

 # ESP32-C6 test

 This is a test for dynamically loading code on the ESP32-C6.
-The current implementation works for 32-bit RISC-V CPUs.
+The current implementation works for RV32 ESP32s (ESP32-C series).

 ## Prerequisites